AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Texture-Count.md

 This would allow you to use a single textureto represent different objects.

 Use lightmaps instead of baking lighting onto the texture map.

+Note: The texture count represents all the textures you have ever renderered into the scene, even if you stop using the texture later in the app's lifetime.